I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 Processed foods contain very few real ingredients, they are devoid of nutrients, and are incredibly energy dense (packed with calories).

-You can see a list of foods which fit into the unprocessed/minimally processed and ultra-processed categories below:
+You can see a list of foods that fit into the unprocessed/minimally processed and ultra-processed categories below:

-Foods which are unprocessed or minimally processed in this study include:
+Foods that are unprocessed or minimally processed in this study include:

 - Fruit, vegetables, legumes, milk (whole, semi-skimmed, and non-fat), eggs, meats, poultry, fish and seafood, fermented milk as yogurt, grains (white rice, pasta), natural juice, coffee, and water.